imadselka/imadselka/README.md

 <hr/>

 <h3 align="left">🔭Current Endeavors</h3>
 <p>I'm a full-stack developer working on projects challenging and igniting my creativity.
-I'm passionate about technology and always eager to learn new tools and libraries to enhance my web development and data science skills.
-I have strong capabilities in Next.js, MERN Sack,and Python, I earned my Bachelor's degree from the University of Abou Bakr Belkaid in Tlemcen, Algeria.</p>
+I'm passionate about technology and eager to learn new tools and libraries to enhance my web development and data science skills.
+I have strong capabilities in Next.js , and Python, I earned my Bachelor's degree from the University of Abou Bakr Belkaid in Tlemcen, Algeria.</p>

 <hr/>